Academic Rules & Regulations

 G. Credit for Clinical, Externship Field Placements, and Other Non-Classroom Activities

 1. Cumulative limit on credits for non-classroom work and clinical fieldwork.
 A student may count no more than 16 credits of non-classroom work, clinical casework, and externship field placements toward the degree.
-A student may not count more than 12 credits of clinical casework and extership field placements toward the degree.
+A student may not count more than 12 credits of clinical casework and externship field placements toward the degree.
 These limits do not apply to the seminar component of an in-house clinic or an externship.

 Student takes a ten-credit in-house clinic, of which four credits are assigned to the seminar component and six to the casework.
 Only six credits count toward the credit restrictions in this subsection.